cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 # Gemini Compatible Markdown

-Gemini uses a syntax that is *almost* a subset of [CommonMark](https://spec.commonmark.org/current/).
+[Gemini](gemini://gemini.circumlunar.space/docs/specification.gmi) uses a syntax that is *almost* a subset of [CommonMark](https://spec.commonmark.org/current/).

 Be aware that Gemini treats all line breaks literally and clients are expected to wrap text.
 Line breaks are also rendered literally.
 So, one paragraph = one line!

 ## Allowed Formatting Elements

+The trick with Gemini formatting is to remember that the protocol is *line* oriented, so all formatting (including linking) is applied to the entire block.
+Inline formatting isn’t supported, but can be used to the extent that raw markdown is easily readable.

 ### Headings